 A member of the Lheidli T'enneh First Nation, Aielah was the youngest of six children.
 She didn't have an easy life growing up.
 When she was young, she and her mother, Audrey, were driving when their car slid on black ice.
 The pair ended up in the ditch and Aielah is said to have temporarily lost consciousness.

-Sampare was last seen by her cousin on Highway 16 outside Gitsegukla on October 14, 1971.
+18-year-old Jean Virginia Sampare was last seen by Alvin (her cousin) on Highway 16 outside Gitsegukla on October 14, 1971.
 He left her alone as he cycled home to get a jacket, and she was gone when he returned.
-Growing up, Sampare was described as a shy, quiet child who sang teasing songs to her siblings.
-She loved to play "nurse" with her siblings and would take turns with Winnie being the nurse.